APPLICATION DEADLINE IS JUNE 30TH!

-In early July a committee of 6-8 people gathers together to select scholarship recipients.
-Every application is carefully considered for a scholarship and some of the factors that we consider when choosing recipients are financial need and GPA, but the biggest factor is the personal statement section.
-We ask 3 questions that require you to write longer answers (up to 750 words each).
+In early July a committee gathers together to select scholarship recipients.
+Every application is carefully considered for an award.
+Some of the factors that we consider when choosing recipients are financial need and GPA, but the biggest factor is your personal statement.
+We ask a few questions that require you to write longer answers.

-When you write your winning essay, we really just want you to tell us why you need and/or deserve a scholarship.
+We want to hear your story.
 We aren't too concerned with perfect spelling and excellent grammar, and we give awards to students of all ages, from every program, with various financial needs.
-However, we have to score everyone on something, so be sure to address the questions that are asked.
+However, we score every application on the answers to these questions, so be sure to address each one carefully.

 How your application will be scored

 Every essay is read and scored by two or more members of the scholarship selection committee.
-The scores are added together and averaged for a total possible of 4 points per essay. readers use the following rubric to come up with this score:
+The scores are added together and averaged.

 Check out the tutoring center for more help writing your personal statement!